ashishtayal89/learngit/README.md

 # learngit

--git config --global user.name "Ashish"
+git config --global user.name "Ashish"
-	To configure the username globally
--git config --global color.ui true
+	To configure the username globally git config --global color.ui true
-	To active the cli color scheme
+	To active the cli color scheme git init
--git init
-	This is to initiate/create a local git repository.
+	This is to initiate/create a local git repository. git help
--git help
 	This tells us about all the commands in git
--git help <name>
+- git help <name>
 	This will tell us about the "name" command in detail.
 -git status
 	Tells us about the current status of your working directory